ndiego/wordpress-university-workshop/steps/step-7/readme.md

     wp.blocks.unregisterBlockVariation( 'core/embed', 'youtube' );
 } );
 ```
-2. In the Editor click on the Inserter to add a new block.
+2. In the Editor, click the Inserter to add a new block.
-3. Search for "YouTube" and it will not be available.
+3. Search for "YouTube," which will not be available.

 ## Resources
 - [Block Variations (Block Editor Handbook)](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/)
 - [Exploring the Power of Block Variations](https://wordpress.tv/2022/08/26/nick-diego-exploring-the-power-of-block-variations/)